nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/setting-up-your-own-images/how-to-build-windows-image.md

 - **Enable WSL on your local Windows 10 subsystem for Linux:**

-    The steps given here are straightforward, however, before following them make sure on your Windows 10, you have WSL enabled and have at least Ubuntu 20.04 or above LTS version running over it.
+    The steps given here are straightforward, however, before following them make sure on Windows 10, you have WSL enabled and have at least Ubuntu 20.04 or above LTS version running over it.
 If you don’t know how to do that then see our tutorial on [how to enable WSL and install Ubuntu over it](https://www.how2shout.com/how-to/enable-windows-subsystem-linux-feature.html).